TurboGears/tg2docs/docs/main/Extensions/Crud/index.rst

 Putting The CRUD Into REST
 --------------------------

-Easy CrudRestController
+EasyCrudRestController
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing we want to do is instantiate a EasyCrudRestController.
+The first thing we want to do is instantiate a ``EasyCrudRestController``.
 We import the controller from the extension, and then provide it with a
 model class that it will use for its data manipulation.
 For this
 example we will utilize the Movie class.::